fjemi/yaml-testing-framework/README.md

 ### Expanding and Collating Tests

-Using the plugin we can define configurations for tests at various levels (configurations, tests, nested tests), expand those configurations to lower configurations, and collate individual tests.
+Using the app we can define configurations for tests at various levels (configurations, tests, nested tests), expand those configurations to lower configurations, and collate individual tests.
 This allows us to reuse configurations and reduce the duplication of content across a YAML file.
 This is